Required Licenses, Fees and Filing for Your Alabama LLC

 Foreign Qualification to Operate in a State Outside Alabama

-Annual Reports and Fees for Your Alabama LLC
+Annual Reporting and Fees for Your Alabama LLC

-Most states need you to file an annual (or other periodic) report with their secretary of state.
+Most states need to file an annual (or other periodic) report with their department of state.
 When you file your AL LLC annual report, you may need to pay a fee.
 Here are the annual filing requirements for Alabama:

 Alabama Business Licenses and Permits